unparalleled-js/docs-1/connectors/zendesk/search-organizations-action.md

     <tr>
       <td>ID</td>
       <td>
         Unique Zendesk organization ID.
-This is automatically assigned when the ticket is created.
+This is automatically assigned when the organization is created.
       </td>
     </tr>
     <tr>
       <td>Group ID</td>
       <td>
-        The group(s) that this organization is part of.
+        The group that this organization is part of.
       </td>
     </tr>
     <tr>
       <td>Organization custom fields</td>
       <td>
-        Includes data of organization custom fields.
+        Includes data of organization custom field(s).
       </td>
     </tr>
   </tbody>
 </table>

-Click here for a full list of [organization output](/connectors/zendesk/organization-fields.md#organization-output-fields).
+Click here for a full list of [organization outputs](/connectors/zendesk/organization-fields.md#organization-output-fields).